timshannon/bolthold/README.md

 types that I missed, let me know.

-You can compare any custom type either by using the `MatchFunc` criteria, or by satisfying the `Comparer` interface with your type `Compare(other interface{}) (int, error)` by adding the Compare method.
+You can compare any custom type either by using the `MatchFunc` criteria, or by satisfying the `Comparer` interface with your type by adding the Compare method: `Compare(other interface{}) (int, error)`.

 If a type doesn't have a predefined comparer, and doesn't satisfy the Comparer interface, then types value is converted to a string and compared lexicographically.

 ## Behavior Changes
-Since BoltHold is a higher level interface than BoltDB, there are some added helper functions.
-Instead of *Put*, you have the options of
+Since BoltHold is a higher level interface than BoltDB, there are some added helpers.
+Instead of *Put*, you have the options of:
 * *Insert* - Fails if key already exists.
 * *Update* - Fails if key doesn't exist `ErrNotFound`.
 * *Upsert* - If key doesn't exist, it inserts the data, otherwise it updates the existing record.